 They are also high in vitamins A and C. These play an important role in supporting your immune system and tissue repair, as well as skin and eye health.
 You probably won’t be eating bitter oranges very often.
 But when you do, you can feel confident that you are reaping the nutritional benefits.

 You can find bitter orange trees for planting at many nurseries and other growers both in person and online.
 Amazon also sells it in the form of a rootstock; however, note that shipping to Louisiana, Texas, Arizona, California, Alaska, and Hawaii is prohibited by law.

-You can find other types of high quality orange trees for you back yard at Nature Hills Nursery.
+You can find other types of high-quality orange trees for your back yard at Nature Hills Nursery.

 Where To Buy Bitter Oranges

 Bitter oranges are not always sold in large chain grocery stores, so finding them can be hit or miss.
 You may have better luck at a specialty grocery store or a Hispanic market, as bitter oranges are frequently used in Latin American cooking.

 Wrapping Up The Bitter Orange Tree

 Although the bitter orange tree won’t be your new favorite raw snack, it has many uses that are perfect for the niche enthusiast.
 If you love making preserves or liqueurs, this could be the perfect citrus tree for you.